rcrews/datetime/README.md

 }
 ```

-Note that the the "true” fork of the `map` lambda calls
+Note that the the “true” fork of the `map` lambda calls
 the `wrapIsoString` function that we wrote earlier.
 Also note that the `wrapIsoString` function takes two parameters:
 a `isoString` and a `transformer` function.